atrotman/ML-Olympic-Diving-Judge/README.md

-Using baseline regression techniques and a CNN to predict the scores of olympic divers in the 10m event.
+Using a CNN and regression techniques as a baseline to predict the scores of olympic divers in the 10m event.